 That said, it is a pretty easy repair, and for your mountain bikers and high mileage athletes, it is something that you will find yourself adjusting more often than you’d like.

-For The Destructive Rider
+Tools For The Hardcore Rider

 If you are one of those who loves pushing yourself and your machines to the limit, then you might consider adding these two, pricier, options to your shop.